 Adopting A Cocker Spaniel - Pros and Cons?

 There are many advantages to adopting a cocker spaniel rather than buying a puppy.
-We all agree that puppies are cute and adorable, so it's no wonder that once you've made the decision to get a dog, your first thought is of getting a puppy.
-However, an adult cocker spaniel has such a lot to offer, especially in terms of love and affection.
+We all agree that puppies are adorable, so it's no wonder that once you've made the decision to get a dog, your first thought is to get a puppy.
+However, an adult Cocker Spaniel has much to offer, especially in terms of love and affection.
 In fact, there are many advantages of adopting an older dog.

 Adopting A Cocker Spaniel Means Trouble, Doesn't It?

-I'm often asked for advice on adopting a Cocker Spaniel so I thought I'd write about it here.
+I'm often asked for advice on adopting a Cocker Spaniel, so I'm writing about it here.

-(The original question which prompted this article, and my reply, can be found here.)
+(The original question that prompted this article and my reply can be found here.)

 Adopting an older dog doesn't necessarily mean that you're getting a dog with 'extra baggage', but unfortunately, there is a common but mistaken belief that dogs end up in a rescue centre because of behavioural problems.

-Some do, but there are many circumstances where dog owners are forced, reluctantly, into giving their dog to a rehoming centre.
+Some do, but there are many circumstances where dog owners are reluctantly forced to give their beloved dogs to a rehoming centre.

 There are many good reasons for this, some of which are explained below.